fjoe88/hugo_blog/content/post/2021-08-19-python-sql-using-python-context-managers-sqlite3-python-contextlib-module-can-offer-some-help.en.md

 I was not expecting this behavior and did some research online where I found some people pointing out the same issue - where the context manager unexpectedly did not close the connection and left it open.

-Fortunately, the standard python library includes [contextlib](https://docs.python.org/3/library/contextlib.html) module that provides utilities for common tasks involving the `with` statement, in which the contextlib.closing method is specifically what we are looking for.
+Fortunately, the standard python library includes [contextlib](https://docs.python.org/3/library/contextlib.html) module that provides utilities for common tasks involving the `with` statement, in which the `contextlib.closing` method is exactly what we are looking for.

 > ...`contextlib.closing(thing)` return a context manager that closes thing upon completion of the block.